-As more companies adopt workplace apps or employee experience apps, more variations are being introduced to the marketplace.
+As more companies add an employee experience app to their technology solution stack, more variations are being introduced to the marketplace.

 The term has become so broad it can mean almost anything, and it’s not always clear what it means.